confluentinc/confluent-kubernetes-examples/networking/external-access-load-balancer-deploy/README.rst

   <Component CR name>.$DOMAIN

-For example, in a brower, you will access Control Center at:
+For example, in a browser, you will access Control Center at:

 ::